luckyswaminathan/deepmockAPI/README.md

 - Node.js 18+ and npm (frontend only)

 ## 1. Run Backend Stack via Docker Compose
-From the repository root, bring up Postgres, Redis, and the FastAPI backend:
+From the repository root, bring up Redis and the FastAPI backend (which now uses SQLite by default):

 ```bash
 docker compose -f docker-compose.rl.yml up --build